arbaicat/arbaicat.github.io/README.md

 AICAT will collaborate with other digital asset projects and blockchain ecosystems to promote the development and growth of the ecosystem.
 The AICAT team will develop ecological applications, establish community partnerships, expand the digital asset ecosystem, and bring more digital asset experiences and value to users.

-AICAT will develop a variety of ecological applications, including virtual pet games, digital art trading platforms, social platforms, etc. These applications will be combined with the AI-CAT virtual pet farming project to provide users with a more diverse digital asset experience.
+AICAT will develop a variety of ecological applications, including virtual pet games, digital art trading platforms, social platforms, etc. These applications will be combined with the AICAT virtual pet farming project to provide users with a more diverse digital asset experience.
 At the same time, AICAT will actively engage in community cooperation, establish partnerships with other digital asset projects and blockchain ecosystems, and jointly promote the development and growth of the digital asset ecosystem.

 AICAT will actively participate in community construction and provide better services and support to community users.
 AICAT will establish a Community Governance committee elected by community users to supervise the development and operation of the project and protect the interests and rights of community users.
 The AICAT team will also establish a user support and complaint mechanism, promptly handle user feedback and complaints, and improve user satisfaction and trust.